goshippo/shippo-python-sdk/docs/sdks/batches/README.md

     metadata='BATCH #1',
 ))

-if res.batch is not None:
+if res is not None:
     # handle response
     pass